 We’ve always been smitten with French style when it comes to fashion.
 That effortless attitude that is casual yet oh-so-chic.
-And today, we’re sharing the essentials you need to achieve that quintessential French style for summer!
+And today, we’re sharing the essentials you need to achieve that quintessential French style for spring and summer!

 As I’m sure you know by now, I’m a bit of a Francophile 😉

 I love French interiors, and I consider my home to be at least somewhat French-inspired.
-But along with French decor and design, I also love French style!
+But along with French decor and design, I also love French fashion style!
 And when I say French style, I don’t mean Fashion Week in Paris or Chanel handbags, though those are fun, too.
 No, I’m talking the chic, everyday style of fashionable French women.

 Americans have been mesmerized by the style of French women for decades.
 They have a certain confidence and nonchalance that just screams chic.
 They’re often in casual clothing, yet they seem effortlessly cool.
 And they never seem like they’re trying too hard.